catalyst/catalyst-frontend/generators/gulp/templates/README.md

 npm start
 ```

+<% if (options.browsersync) { -%>
+This will start Browsersync, which will watch for changes in your files and
+reload your browser for you automatically, and Gulp, which will recompile your
+files for you. `control-c` will quit the watch process.
+You may want to further
+customise which files Browsersync watches by editing the BROWSERSYNCOPTS object
+in `gulpfile.js`.
+<% } else { -%>
 This will run a watch process that keeps an eye on your files and recompiles
 whenever you save changes. `control-c` will quit the watch process.
+<% } %>
 ## Project structure & build process features

 ```